Overview

 Standards

-The Institute for Standardization is responsible for drafting standards – 22,460 have been adopted thus far and are in line with EU principles.
-According to the Institute’s plan, an additional 2,400 standards should be adopted by the end of 2022.
-The Institute has signed twelve bilateral agreements on cooperation (with Serbia, Bosnia and Herzegovina, North Macedonia, Albania, Slovenia, Croatia, Bulgaria, Great Britain, Turkey, Germany, France and China) in order to transfer materials and expertise in this field.
+The Institute for Standardization is responsible for drafting standards – 26,890 have been adopted thus far and are in line with EU principles.
+According to the Institute’s plan, an additional 2,200 standards should be adopted by the end of 2025.
+The Institute has signed twelve bilateral agreements on cooperation (with Serbia, Bosnia and Herzegovina, North Macedonia, Albania, Slovenia, Cyprus, Croatia, Bulgaria, Great Britain, Turkey, Germany, France and China) in order to transfer materials and expertise in this field.
 In 2015, the Institute signed a MoU with American Society for Testing and Materials (ASTM International).
-The Institute is also member of the European Committee for Standardization.
+The Institute is also a member of the European Committee for Standardization.
+Contractual cooperation with ASTM enables interested parties in Montenegro to purchase ASTM standards through the Institute.
+Montenegro does not favor the standards of specific trading partners.
+The adopted standards are published in the Official Gazette of Montenegro.

 Contact information